-A student who has been accepted or will be accepted into a Bachelor, Master, or PhD programme at his/her home educational institution may apply to complete (parts of) the study (fieldwork/thesis) at UNIS.
-This requires an UNIS supervisor and a separate application to UNIS (see application form at the bottom of the page).
+A student who has been accepted or will be accepted into a Bachelor, Master, or PhD program at his/her home educational institution may apply to complete (parts of) the study (fieldwork/thesis) at UNIS.
+This requires an UNIS supervisor and a separate application to UNIS.
+The application form can be downloaded at the bottom of the page.

 Arctic Biology Master projects:

 |Zooplankton biodiversity in coastal Svalbard is driven by timing of benthic reproduction and less by hydrography||Associate Professor Anna Vader|